-Group 1 wrote down a total of 257 statements: 129 absolute positions and 128 relative spatial relations (Table 1).
+Group 1 In total, 257 statements were written down by Group 1: 129 absolute positions and 128 relative spatial relations (Table 1).
 81 Percent of the absolute positions of Group 1 were concepts that were included in the tool.
 8 Percent consisted of concepts that were not included in the tool.
 This were mainly three-dimensional positions such as "background" and "in front".
 The remaining 11 percent of the statements of Group 1 were more precise versions of the concepts in the tool.
 Examples are "almost in the center", "far right", "between left and center".

 Of the relative spatial relations only 57 percent of the statements by Group 1 were concepts that were included in the tool.
 29 Percent of the descriptions were concepts that were not in the tool; these were mainly three dimensional relations ("behind", "in front of"), statements about the connectedness of two objects ("connected", "freestanding") and "between".
 14 Percent were more precise or less precise versions of concepts in the tool.
+"Object1 is northwest of Object2" is more precise than the concepts "above" and "left" in the tool, while "Object1 is higher than Object2" is more general than the concept "above" in the tool.